Huntington Station Grand Jury Lawyer

 NeBoth the federal and New York constitutions require the use of grand juries for “capital” or “infamous” crimes or violations.
 In everyday language, grand juries are required when the government wants to charge someone with a felony.

 A grand jury is larger than a petit jury and can have 16-23 people.
 The prosecution and investigators present evidence to show that probable cause exists that the defendant committed a felony.
 Probable cause is a lower standard than proof beyond a reasonable doubt, but that makes sense at this stage of the case.
-The grand jury is only deciding whether there’s enough evidence for an indictment.
+The grand jury is only deciding whether there’s enough grand jury evidence for an indictment.
 Nonetheless, the standard requires real evidence, not simply conjecture.
-Usually, the prosecution will present witnesses and other evidence.
+Usually, the prosecution will present witnesses and other evidence to grand jury witnesses and federal prosecutors.

-Those who drafted our state and federal constitutions believed grand juries protected the public against prosecutorial abuse.
+Those who drafted our state and federal constitutions believed grand juries protected the public against prosecutorial abuse and the witness testimony.
 Grand juries were meant to be a barrier between individuals in society and the state.

 Your Rights as a Defendant in a Suffolk County District Court